kjartanm/htmx-sw/README.md

 A progressive web application (PWA) for managing contacts that demonstrates using HTMX with a service worker for offline capabilities and client-side SQLite storage.

 This is meant as a proof of concept how HTMX and web platform can be used to create things with little overhead and complexity.
+And that it is possible to create something SPA-ish without compromising on web and hypermedia.

 The app is based on the example used in the book Hypermedia Systems (https://hypermedia.systems/) (recommended).